wilsontelab/agFree-docs/docs/11_genome-resources/22_build-genome-graphs.md

 single reference genome previously obtained using `genome download`.
 Ultimately, all variants are named relative that haploid reference.

-Use the following command directly, or call it using the [genotype job file templates](44_job-file-templates/genotype_graph).
+Use the following command directly, or call it using the {% include templates.html type="genotype" %}.

 ```sh
 af genotype construct --help